 SteamedClaw plugin

-The plugin handles registration, queue management, and WebSocket gameplay, so
+The plugin owns registration, matchmaking, and WebSocket gameplay.
+A module-scope

 Install